 At first glance, Danny “The King” Kingad is a quiet, unassuming 22-year-old Filipino.
-That all changes the moment the undefeated flyweight steps inside the ONE Championship cage and the doors lock behind him.
+That all changes the moment the Filipino flyweight steps inside the ONE Championship cage and the doors lock behind him.

-There, the tenacious Igorot warrior rears his head and channels a rough childhood filled with sadness and despair, and uses it to defeat the man standing across from him.
+There, the tenacious Igorot warrior rears his head, channels a rough childhood filled with sadness and despair, and uses it to defeat the man standing across from him.

 The Hard Knock Life